Enrolling in a Workshop

 How do I provide feedback about workshops?

-If you have any questions regarding the enrolment process, or if you have feedback about our workshops, please put it in writing to workshops@canberrayouththeatre.com.au and we will get back to you within three working days.
+As the responsible adult for a young artist, if you have feedback about our workshops, please put it in writing to info@canberrayouththeatre.com.au and we will get back to you within three working days.
 If it is urgent, please call our office on 02 6248 5057.

 Safety & Privacy